Estimated reading time: 10 minutes

 Preparing A Space For Thanksgiving Day Dinner

-One of the most exciting parts of preparing for Thanksgiving, besides cooking dinner is the sharing space.
+Besides cooking dinner, one of the most exciting parts of preparing for Thanksgiving is the sharing space.

-We plan to host our guests in our living room/dining room, which isn’t big at all but will hold our six guests.
+We plan to host our guests in our living room/dining room, which isn’t big but will hold our six guests.

-Two of our guests will be children and 4 adults, so it works out perfectly as our table seats 6.
+Two guests will be children and four adults, so it works out perfectly as our table seats 6.

 Home Fall Decor for Thanksgiving Day Dinner